 A flexible automation platform allows end users to create diverse workflows customized to their individual or departmental needs.
 Building a workflow step by step will allow it to shape itself around the task at hand, making it easier to use and less likely to cause mistakes.

 By mapping their processes, users can take control of workflows from start to finish.
-Process mapping allows users to better understand, map, and manage enterprise-wide processes to drive collaboration, visibility, and accountability from within a single interface.
+Process mapping and management allows users to better understand, map, and manage enterprise-wide processes to drive collaboration, visibility, and accountability from within a single interface.
 With end-to-end control over workflows, you can dramatically remove the likelihood and severity of human error.